FAQs and comments

 1. Check if there isn't another browser window open that is also playing music.

-2. If there is more than 1 player on a page, and you want to start playing a song before the previous one was finished, you do need to manually stop the active player before you start the next song.
+2. If there is more than 1 player on a page, you need to manually stop the active player before you start another.

-3. If both songs start playing automatically when you open a page, there is a programming error.
+3. If multiple songs start playing automatically when you open a page, there is a programming error.

 If you come upon such a page, please let me know, and I'll get it fixed.